cysouw/diathesis/text/c05_case.md

 ### [ ND ] Nominative+dative {#sec:case-nominative-dative}

-The verbs in this class need both a nominative subject and a dative argument, like with *trauen* 'to trust' [@next a].
+The verbs in this class need both a nominative subject and a dative argument, like *trauen* 'to trust' [@next a].
 Both arguments are obligatory and cannot be dropped (except in extremely marked meta-linguistic contexts) and no other case-marked arguments or governed prepositions are possible.
-A noteworthy subset of such nominative+dative verbs are verbs like *unterlaufen* 'to occur' [@next b], for which a human participants can only occur in the dative.
+A noteworthy subset of such nominative+dative verbs are verbs like *unterlaufen* 'to occur' [@next b], for which human participants can only occur in the dative.
 Yet, there does not appear to be any structural difference between verbs with (typically) human participants in the nominative, like *trauen*, and verbs with (typically) human participants in the dative, like *unterlaufen*.

 ::: ex
 - Ich traue der Sache nicht.
 - Mir unterläuft ein Fehler.
 :::

 There are more nominative+dative verbs in which the dative is not obligatory.
-Those verbs will be discussed in subsequent section.
-Some of those verbs allow for the dative to be completely dropped (see [@sec:case-dative-drop]) and a few allow for the dative to be replaced by a prepositional phrase (see [@sec:prepositions-dative-antipassive]) or by a possessor (see [@sec:case-possessor-of-nominative-to-dative-experiencer]).
+Those verbs will be discussed in subsequent sections.
+Some of these verbs allow for the dative to be completely dropped (see [@sec:case-dative-drop]) and a few allow for the dative to be replaced by a prepositional phrase (see [@sec:prepositions-dative-antipassive]) or by a possessor (see [@sec:case-possessor-of-nominative-to-dative-experiencer]).

 #### Attested verbs {.unnumbered}

-- Human participant only possible as dative: *bleiben, einfallen, entgehen, gefallen, gehören, gelten, glücken, einfallen, liegen (Begabung haben), missfallen, unterlaufen, widerfahren, zufallen, zustoßen*
+- Human participant only possible in the dative: *bleiben (übrig sein), einfallen, entgehen, gefallen, gehören, gelten, glücken, einfallen, liegen (Begabung haben), missfallen, unterlaufen, widerfahren, zufallen, zustoßen*
-- Possible human participant in the nominative: *ähneln, angehören, begegnen, beipflichten, entgegen kommen, entsprechen, gegenüber treten, glauben (vertrauen), gleichen, imponieren, nacheifern, schaden, stehen, trauen, unterliegen, unterstehen, verfallen, zureden, zuneigen*
+- Possible human participant in the nominative: *ähneln, angehören, begegnen, beipflichten, entgegenkommen, entsprechen, gegenüber treten, glauben (vertrauen), gleichen, imponieren, nacheifern, schaden, stehen, trauen, unterliegen, unterstehen, verfallen, zureden, zuneigen*

 #### Further examples {.unnumbered}